Xrtotech/Xrtotech.github.io/docs/en/introduction.md

 ## 🔍 Use Cases & Industry Applications

-Limited sales aren’t just for luxury brands.
+Lightnsale aren’t just for luxury brands.
 Almost every industry can benefit from scarcity-based marketing👇:

 ### 👜 Case 1: Luxury Goods & Designer Drops

 📌 **Scenario:**
  High-end products like limited-edition watches, designer clothing, or fine jewelry often use scarcity to enhance brand prestige.
-The Limited Sales App enables you to offer exclusive items with countdowns, VIP access, and true limited-stock drops.
+The Lightnsale App enables you to offer exclusive items with countdowns, VIP access, and true limited-stock drops.

 **How the App Helps:**